 - 3.3.1 The scope of the FRMCS is depicted in Figure 1 from the perspective of the user.
-Figure 1 shows the complexity of the communication needs in the railway environment, and illustrates only a certain number of relationships between the actors (users) and equipment (trackside and on-board).
+Figure 1 shows the complexity of the communication needs in the railway environment, and illustrates only a certain number of relationships between the actors (human users) and equipment (trackside and on-board) or between equipment without human interaction.

 - 3.3.2 In the context of this document the term application is used for communication and supporting services.

 - 3.3.3 The list of applications is not exhaustive and it is expected that additional applications will be identified in the future.

 - 3.3.4 Details of the applications themselves are not exhaustively described in this document.
 The applications in this document can be provided by the FRMCS system itself, or by other application systems where the FRMCS system only delivers the bearer service.

-- 3.3.5 Network management, and the related tools to perform this management, are not within the scope of this document and therefore not mentioned.
-Ease of network management, maintenance, repair and upgrade is a business need and should be fulfilled.
+- 3.3.5 Network management of the FRMCS system itself, and the related tools to perform this management, are not within the scope of this document and therefore not mentioned; ease of network management, maintenance, repair and upgrade is a business need, should be fulfilled and addressed separately.
+Management of the railway operational communication is part of the scope of this document.

 - 3.3.6 The scope of this document is not to specify the end user equipment itself, although HMI aspects are mentioned in the URS where relevant.
 Ease of device management, maintenance, repair and upgrade is a business need and should be fulfilled.

 - 3.3.7 The following users are those identified to be users within this document and may not be necessarily conclusive within FRMCS:

 - Driver(s)

 - Controller(s)

 - Train staff:

 - Train conductor(s)

 - Catering staff

 - Security staff

 - Trackside staff:

 - Trackside maintenance personnel

 - Shunting team member(s)

 - Railway staff (excl. all of above):

 - Engine scheduler(s)

 - RU operator(s)

 - Catering scheduler(s)

 - IM operator(s)

 - Engineering personnel

 - Station manager(s)

 - Station personnel

 - Depot personnel

 - o Etc.

-- Public:
+- Member of the public:

 - Passengers (on trains, on platforms, at stations, etc.)

 - Other persons (on platforms, at level crossings, etc.)

 - Systems:

 - ATC on-board system

 - ATO on-board system

 - On-board system

 - Ground system

 - Trackside warning system

 - Trackside system

+- Sensors along trackside

+- Trackside elements controlling entities (such as, for example, for level crossings)

+- Applications (such as, for example, those for monitoring lone workers, for remote controlling of elements)

 - Network operator

 - Public emergency operator